macdevopsyvr/macdevopsyvr.github.io/speakers/index.md

   <div class="responsive">
     <h4>Tim Sutton</h4>
     <p class="lead">
-      Tim Sutton is a Mac sysadmin and a big fan of the MacAdmin professional community.
-At work, he cares and feeds for a fleet of Macs in the Faculty of Fine Arts at Concordia University in Montreal.
-He also maintains a several open-source tools for Mac sysadmins, tries (when possible) to solve problems using code instead of labour, and blogs about these topics at http://macops.ca.
+      Tim Sutton is a Mac sysadmin in the Faculty of Fine Arts at Concordia University in Montreal.
+He also maintains a several open-source tools for Mac sysadmins, tries (when possible) to solve problems using code instead of labour.
+Blog: http://macops.ca.
     </p>
   </div>
 </div>